unidoc/unipdf/README.md

 # UniDoc

 [UniDoc](http://unidoc.io) is a fast and powerful open source library for document manipulation starting off as a PDF toolkit.
-This is a commercial library written and supported by the owners of the [FoxyUtils.com](https://foxyutils.com) website.
+This is a library written and supported by the owners of the [FoxyUtils.com](https://foxyutils.com) website.

 This library is used to power many of the PDF services offered by [FoxyUtils](https://foxyutils.com).
 The goal is to extend it to